Andrew Holdsworth

 My recording career began at Jacobs Studios in rural Surrey where my job description included making the tea, mowing the lawn, teaching French to the owner’s daughter, and cleaning the pool – which got a bit tricky when an inebriated drummer drove a lawnmower into it.

-I learnt a huge amount from engineers and producers coming through Jacobs such as Ken Thomas, Ed Buller, Paul Corkett and Steve Brown, and songwriters such as Joe Jackson and Patrick Duff (Strangelove).
+My early studio experience, when I was working almost exclusively with analogue tape and mixing consoles, has had a lasting influence on the way I use the digital technology I’ve encountered since.
+I learnt a huge amount from engineers and producers coming through Jacobs such as Ken Thomas, Ed Buller, Paul Corkett and Steve Brown, and songwriters such as Joe Jackson and Patrick Duff.
 Other artists I encountered during The Jacobs Years include The Cure, Robert Plant, Primal Scream and Goldie, who used to scream at me regularly.
 Softly-spoken jovial baton-wielding Brummy?
 Not in the 90s he wasn’t.
-Incredible musician though, which is unusual, as he doesn’t play any musical instruments.